gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Reports failure to compile source
 - Compiled sources and resources are available in a common directory
 - All generated resources are removed when all resources source files are removed.
+- Can build native and JVM libraries in the same project
+  - `gradle assemble` builds each native library and each jvm library

 #### Open issues